elm/compiler/hints/imports.md

 ## Default Imports

 We just learned all the variations of the `import` syntax in Elm.
-You will use some version of that syntay to `import` any module you ever write.
+You will use some version of that syntax to `import` any module you ever write.

 It would be the best policy to make it so every module in the whole ecosystem works this way.
 We thought so in the past at least, but there are some modules that are so commonly used that the Elm compiler automatically adds the imports to every file.
 These default imports include: